sknooyen/UBay/README.md

 # Note:

 There are too many files in node_module for us to store that in our repo.
 Please download that separately and add it to your folder before running `npm start`.
-Additionally, remember to install React and [Material UI](https://mui.com/material-ui/getting-started/installation/).
+Additionally, remember to install React, [Material UI](https://mui.com/material-ui/getting-started/installation/), and React Router Dom (using the commands below). npm install npm install @mui/material @emotion/react @emotion/styled npm install react-router-dom

 # Getting Started with Create React App